Sarge (TV series)

 Sarge is an American crime drama television series starring George Kennedy.
 The series aired for one season on NBC from September 1971 to January 1972.
+It was based on the Father Bredder series of mystery novels by Leonard Wibberley (writing as Leonard Holton).

 Overview

 Kennedy stars as Samuel Patrick Cavanaugh, a San Diego police detective sergeant who decides to retire and enter the priesthood after his wife is murdered.
 Sarge had initially studied for the priesthood prior to his police career, but his seminary studies were interrupted by military service in the Marine Corps during World War II.